 Data validation ensures that inputs provided to a system are acceptable from both a technical and business perspective.
 For example, a user registration system may include validations to ensure that each user has a non-empty first name and last name and that each user’s email address is unique and formatted properly.

 Validation issues vs errors

 I like to describe issues discovered during validation as “validation issues” rather than “errors” because they are different from programming language “errors” in several ways.

 End users can fix validation issues by editing the input they provide to the system.
 This could be done either in a UI form (in the case of a web or mobile user) or changing their API request (in the case of an API user).
 In contrast, system errors such as “failed to connect to database” are not fixable by users.

 Validation issues are expected to occur periodically during the normal usage of the app, whereas system errors are generally not.
 User input is unpredictable by nature.

 The messages associated with validation issues are expected to be displayed to end users and should be human-readable.

 Multiple at once

 There may be multiple validation issues during a single mutation.
-To the extent possible, all validation issues should be reported back to the user at once.
-We should not “throw” or “abort” upon the first validation issue.
+For example, the phone number may be missing and the email may be incorrectly formatted.
+To the extent possible, all the validation issues should be reported back to the user at once.
+This means we should not “throw” or “abort” upon the first validation issue.

 In GraphQL, validation issues are included in the “data” part of the response rather than the “errors” part of the response.